Nasaan Ka Man: Reception

-The film was rated PG-13 due to its language and scenes.

 Critical response

 The film received widespread critical acclaim since its release.
-It was graded "B" by the Cinema Evaluation Board upon its release, stating that "the acting was uniformly top-notched.
+It was graded "B" by the Cinema Evaluation Board upon its release, stating that "the acting was uniformly top-notch.
 The script, editing, cinematography, and production designs were excellent.
 Cholo Laurel was able, sensitive, and imaginative."

 Butch Francisco, a columnist from The Philippine Star, described Nasaan Ka Man as "a finely crafted movie, creative yet realistic", with slight similarities to the films Wuthering Heights, Hush...Hush, Sweet Charlotte, The Sixth Sense, The Others, and Nick Joaquin's A Portrait of the Artist as Filipino due to the roles of Gloria Diaz and Hilda Koronel as the sisters.
 Gigi Javier-Alfonso, writing for The Daily Tribune, stated that Nasaan Ka Man is tagged as the film studio's dramatic cinematic project, with praise towards its powerhouse cast and screenplay by Ricky Lee and Rafael Hidalgo that is well-written in making a romantic thriller.
 JT Trinidad, writing for Sinegang PH, gave a positive retrospective review and a four-star rating.